daattali/beautiful-jekyll/_posts/2017-06-19-Docker-in-vSphere-Part-1-Introduction.md

 ![statefulvsstateless]({{site.baseurl}}/img/statefulvsstateless.jpg)

 - **Stateless**: pretty straightforward from a storage point of view.
 If the container or the host dies it can restart wherever in the swarm.
 - **Stateful on local storage**: If the container dies it can restart on the same host only.
-If the host dies, the container can't restart on another one because its storage is down with the host.
-The service remains down until the host is brought back online or another accessible volume is assigned to the container (Of course the previous data won't be available, it would have to be recovered with some backup mechanism).
+If the host itseld dies, the container can't restart on another one because its storage is down with the host.
+The service remains down until the host is brought back online or another accessible volume is assigned to the container (Of course the previously used data won't be available, it would have to be recovered with some backup mechanism).
 - **Stateful on shared storage**: If the container or the host goes down, the container will restart on another host in the swarm that has access to the shared storage.

 Of course if the shared storage goes down, your containers won't have access to their persistent storage.
 If this happens you most likely have a bigger "sweating issue"...